cagov/handbook-cadotgov/docs/content.md

 *   Start with an active verb such as “Apply,” “Submit,” “Search.”
-*   Avoid “See more” or “Read more.”
+*   Avoid “See more” or “View more.”
 They assume everyone can see.
 *   Keep it short but descriptive and distinctive.
     *   An entire page of “Learn more” buttons wouldn’t help you make a choice, for example.
     *   The user should have a good idea of where the button will take them.